Search

 3PLs serving multiple clients from a single warehouse can particularly benefit from a “go slow, spend low” approach.
 Prillaman emphasized investing in today’s more proven, lower-cost automation options, such as autonomous robots, goods-to-person systems and pick-to-light systems that apply to multiple applications, and can reduce training time, drive quality and keep headcount in check.

 The key is choosing automation that fits your specific type of operation, inventory mix and financial risk profile.
-Hear why in this 2:57 audio clip.

 With technology moving so fast, it’s easy to get caught up in the race to keep pace.
 But as listeners to the ARC-Open Sky Group, online discussion learned, “shiny objects” abound.
 Sometimes, a more deliberate, calculated approach to modernization can pay greater dividends in the long run.